-Document Date Description of Change Material # 20015569 Document # 15066493 v06 May 2019 Updated index cycle information.
+Document Date Description of Change Material # 20015630 Document # 15066496 v06 May 2019 Updated index read information.
 Re-added SBS Kits for Dual-Indexed Sequencing information which was previously moved to the support site.
 Corrected HP14 reagent information back to HP12.
 Minor text edits.
-Material # 20015569 Document # 15066493 v05 March 2018 Added information about the Illumina Proactive monitoring service in the View and Send Instrument Data section.
+Material # 20015630 Document # 15066496 v05 March 2018 Added information about the Illumina Proactive monitoring service in the View and Send Instrument Data section.
 Updated reagent information to replace HP12 with HP14.
-Material # 20015569 Document # 15066493 v04 January 2017 Updated the maintenance wash procedure.
+Material # 20015630 Document # 15066496 v04 January 2017 Updated the maintenance wash procedure.
 Removed Sigma-Aldrich catalog # SRE0076 for SeqClin Wash Solution.
 Updated software name to HiSeq Control Software HD v3.4.
-Material # 20013046 Document # 15066493 v03 September 2016 Added Custom Protocol Selector to Additional Resources.
+Material # 20013047 Document # 15066496 v03 September 2016 Added Custom Protocol Selector to Additional Resources.
 Added Sigma-Aldrich catalog # SRE0076 for SeqClin Wash Solution.
 Noted approximate frequency for renewing wash bottles and tubes.
-Updated instructions for starting the instrument: Wait for the system to load before logging on to the operating system, not after.
-Increased the duration for instrument devices to be configured and DoNotEject to initialize from 1 minute to 3 minutes.
-Noted that hard drives must be empty for proper operation.
+Updated instructions for starting the instrument: • Wait for the system to load before logging on to the operating system, not after. • Increased the duration for instrument devices to be configured and DoNotEject to initialize from 1 minute to 3 minutes. • Noted that hard drives must be empty for proper operation.
 Updated quick format instructions to include the scratch (S:\) drive.
-Corrected descriptions of BaseSpace Server options.
+Corrected instructions of BaseSpace Server options.

-Document Date Description of Change Material # 20007158 Document # 15066493 v02 May 2016 Updated software descriptions for HiSeq Control Software v3.3.76 by adding instructions for BaseSpace Enterprise subscribers to configure a domain.
+Document Date Description of Change Material # 20007157 Document # 15066496 v02 May 2016 Updated software descriptions for HiSeq Control Software v3.3.76: Added instructions for BaseSpace Enterprise subscribers to configure a domain.
+Updated the instructions for staggering runs to include use of the Pause button.
 Renamed BaseSpace to BaseSpace Sequence Hub and BaseSpace Onsite to BaseSpace Onsite Sequence Hub.
 Added the following information: Catalog numbers for cluster kits.
 The cBot 2 System Guide (document # 15065681) as a reference for clustering.
 The folder structure for sequencing output files and the run folder name and path.
 Troubleshooting loss of registration in Read 1.
 Recommendation for annual preventive maintenance service.
 Removed the following items: Self-standing conical tubes and pipette tips from user-supplied consumables.
 The default user name and password required to log on to the operating system.
 Illumina recommends using site-specific credentials.
 The catalog number for this guide.
 Corrected the following items: Instructions for preparing and loading indexing and paired-end reagents for a single-read run.
 HRM is not required for a single-index single-read run.
 The name of the Real-Time Analysis software used on the instrument from RTA v2 to RTA2.
-Material # 20000055 Document # 15066493 v01 August 2015 Updated software descriptions to HiSeq Control Software v3.3.52, which adds the following features: The option to sequence a single-read flow cell.
-The option to connect to BaseSpace Onsite.
-Sensor indicators showing the data transfer status of Run Copy Service and BaseSpace.
+Material # 20000063 Document # 15066496 v01 August 2015 Updated software descriptions to HiSeq Control Software v3.3.52, which adds the following features: • The option to sequence a single-read flow cell. • The option to connect to BaseSpace Onsite. • Sensor indicators showing the data transfer status of Run Copy Service and BaseSpace.
 Renamed the PE Reagent Kit ID field on the Reagents screen to Cluster Kit ID field.
-Added option to specify a custom number of SBS cycles from the Reagents screen, and updated cycles remaining defaults.
-Added the following information: Instructions for preparing SBS, paired-end, and indexing reagents.
-Instruction to wipe the flow cell holder with water before wiping with alcohol.
-Note to dispose of maintenance wash solution according to local government standards.
+Updated instructions for staggering runs on flow cell A and flow cell B. Added option to specify a custom number of SBS cycles from the Reagents screen, and updated cycles remaining defaults.
+Added the following information: • Instructions for preparing SBS, paired-end, and indexing reagents. • Instruction to wipe the flow cell holder with water before wiping with alcohol. • Note to dispose of maintenance wash solution according to local government standards.
 Corrected duration and expected volumes for the maintenance wash.
-Part # 15066493 Rev. A February 2015 Initial release.
+Part #15066496 Rev. A February 2015 Initial release.